decaby7e/cop-3502-lab-11/README.md

 ## This is my git repository

-There are several convincing reasons to use git :simle:
+There are several convincing reasons to use git :smile:

 - Helps keep track of changes
 - Easy to use